-Peter Marcus is a freelance writer, charity trustee and serial volunteer.
+Peter Marcus is a freelance writer, consultant, charity trustee and serial volunteer.

 Peter has a long history of volunteering including with the Scout Association (volunteer leader, media, trustee), the Wymering Manor Trust (communications) and the Portsmouth Youth Parliament/Portsmouth Youth Voice (member, secretary).

 In the past Peter has been recognised with a Life Changing Volunteer of the Year Award and was chosen by Cosham Lions Club to be their candidate for the Lion’s Young Ambassador Competition, a competition which rewards young people active in their community, twice.

 In 2015 Peter was asked by the British Youth Council and the Mark Allen Group (publishers of Children and Young People Now, a fortnightly magazine aimed at professionals working with children, young people and families which focuses on childcare and early years, education, health, social care, youth justice, and youth work) to be a judge for the annual CYPNow Awards.